LGLTeam/FreeFire-ESP-And-Aimbot-3/README.md

 ![](https://i.imgur.com/SEQXUr1.png)

 # Warning
+**WE SHARE THIS PROJECT FOR EDUCATIONAL PURPOSES ONLY, TO LEARN HOW THIS PROJECT WORKS.
+WE DO NOT ENCOURAGE YOU TO MOD FREE FIRE OR ANY TENCENT GAMES.
+DOING SO MAY END YOU UP IN LEGAL TROUBLE.
+YOU ARE ONLY RESPONSABLE FOR YOUR ACTIONS.**

+**WE WILL NEVER OFFER HELP AND SUPPORT WITH THIS PROJECT.
+DON'T ask how to use it and/or fixing the project, instead learn from the internet or ask for help on any modding community forum sites.**

 **DON'T SELL THE SOURCE, DON'T BUY FROM SOMEONE EITHER WHEN YOU CAN GET IT FOR FREE, DON'T GET SCAMMED.
 SAVE YOU MONEY**